 If you don't want to use one of the Fund's free glucometers, you have to pay the full cost of the glucometer up front.
-You may submit a claim under the medical benefits for the glucometer, but you may not be reimbursed for the full amount (see the cost-sharing required for durable medical equipment see page B-5).
+You may submit a claim under the medical benefits for the glucometer, but you may not be reimbursed for the full amount (see the cost-sharing required for durable medical equipment on page D-15).